rindow/rindow.github.io/_neuralnetworks/install.md

 For Windows 10/11, install PHP for Windows.

-+ Download the PHP8.0 (or 8.1) x64 Thread Safe version from https://windows.php.net/download/.
++ Download the PHP8.0 (or 8.1 or 8.2) x64 Thread Safe version from https://windows.php.net/download/.
 + Unzip to the location of your choice.
 + Copy php.ini-development to create php.ini.
 + Set the execution PATH for PHP.EXE.